 Letter from the Dean of University Libraries

-Thank you for your support of Albert S. Cook Library.
+I wish you a relaxing and refreshing summer, and thank you too for your support of Cook Library.

 Dr. Deborah A. Nolan, Dean